What is equity release?

 How does equity release work?

 Although they come under the same overarching bracket of equity release’ there are two quite different forms of financial products that can allow over 55s to access the equity in their homes.
 The two major varieties of equity release are known as a ‘lifetime mortgage’ and a ‘home reversion plan’, both of which are aimed at people in different situations and with distinct needs.

 Perhaps the most common form of equity release is a lifetime mortgage.
 This option is available to those over 55 years old and essentially involves taking out a loan at a fixed or capped interest rate that is secured against your home.
 In most cases, this will not need to be repaid until you pass on or move into a long-term care setting.
-By borrowing in this way, you can access some of the wealth that you have invested into purchasing your home whilst continuing to live there.
+By borrowing in this way, you can access some of the wealth that you have invested in purchasing your home whilst continuing to live there.
 In some cases, it may even be possible for a borrower to ring-fence some of their property’s value as an inheritance for family members.

 There are also two main variants of a lifetime mortgage equity release, namely a lump sum lifetime mortgage and a drawdown lifetime mortgage.
 Anybody considering equity release by way of a lump sum lifetime mortgage should keep in mind that the debt can build quite rapidly due to the fact that no repayments are being made.

 By contrast, a drawdown lifetime mortgage allows borrowers to repay the interest with some providers even allowing for a portion of the capital borrowed to be repaid to reduce the overall cost.
 By borrowing in this way, you can release money from your property at a steadier rate over time, up to a pre-agreed limit.
 This means that the interest you are charged is for the amount you take out instead of the total sum available.